 In this blog, I’m going to compare Power BI calculated column and measures, and then cover some of their differences.
+You may watch the full video of this tutorial at the bottom of this blog.

 I’m also going to show you optimal situations where you can use either of them.